mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
 What if my employees had said something personal and private to me an email?

 As a fictional example, what if I had an email from an employee that said, "I've been feeling unproductive, as I've fallen into a depression since my father died."
-If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, who just so happens to be the current the owner of TinyPilot's business assets.
+If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the business figurehead who just so happens to be the current the owner of TinyPilot's business assets.
 It felt strange and cold to sell that email to the new buyer.

 Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could request that I purge any private, personal emails they prefer that I not share.